bmourit/MFL/README.md

 check CONFIG.hpp for your specific needs, then build the stardard way using make.

 You will need an Arm embeded toolchain.
-Only tested with v13.2.1-1.1 of the xPack GNU Arm Enbedded GCC which can be found below: https://github.com/xpack-dev-tools/arm-none-eabi-gcc-xpack/releases/
+Only tested with v13.2.1-1.1 of the xPack GNU Arm Enbedded GCC which can be found here: https://github.com/xpack-dev-tools/arm-none-eabi-gcc-xpack/releases/